 Magnetic fields in publicly accessible outdoor areas seem to be, as expected, directly related to proximity to electric-power transmission and distribution facilities.
 Near such facilities, magnetic fields are generally higher than indoors (residential).
 Higher-voltage facilities tend to have higher fields.
 Typical maximum magnetic fields in publicly accessible areas near transmission facilities can range from less than a few milligauss up to 300 mG or more, near heavily loaded lines operated at 230 to 765 kV.
 The levels depend on the line load, conductor height, and location on the right-of-way.
 Because magnetic fields near high-voltage transmission lines depend on the current in the line, they can vary daily and seasonally.

 To characterize fields from the distribution system, Heroux (1987) measured 60-Hz magnetic fields with a mobile platform along 140 mi.
 (223 km) of roads in Montreal.
 The median field level averaged over nine different routes was 1.6 mG, with 90% of the measurements less than about 5.1 mG.
 Spot measurements indicated that typical fields directly above underground distribution systems were 5 to 19 mG.
 Beneath overhead distribution lines, typical fields were 1.5 to 5 mG on the primary side of the transformer, and 4 to 10 mG on the secondary side.
 Near ground-based transformers used in residential areas, fields were 80 to 1000 mG at the surface and 10 to 100 mG at a distance of 1 ft.
 (0.3 m).

-The magnetic fields from the proposed line would be comparable to or less than those from existing 230-kV lines in Oregon, Washington, and elsewhere.
-On and near the right-of-way of the proposed line, magnetic fields would be above average residential levels.
-However, the fields from the line would decrease rapidly and approach common ambient levels (1 mG) at a distance of about 200 feet from the edge of the right-of-way under maximum current conditions and at about 100 feet from the edge under average current conditions.
-Furthermore, the fields at the edge of the right-of-way would not be above those encountered during normal activities near common sources such as hand-held appliances.
+The magnetic fields from the proposed line would be comparable to or less than those from the existing 115-kV line and other similar lines in Montana and elsewhere.
+On and very near the right-of-way of the proposed line, magnetic fields would be above average residential levels.
+However, the fields from the proposed H-frame transmission line would decrease rapidly and approach common ambient levels (1 mG) at a distance of about 200 feet from the centerline under maximum current conditions and at about 130 feet under average current conditions.
+The maximum fields from the other configurations would reach the 1 mG level closer to the line: at 145 feet from the single-pole line and at 100 feet from the double circuit line.
+Furthermore, the fields at the edge of the right-of-way for all configurations would not be above those encountered during normal activities near common sources such as hand-held appliances.